4 min read

 AI becomes essential

 The idea of increased artificial intelligence is often met with reservation in a world where pandemic-induced unemployment and the possibility of human-machine redundancy is a top concern for employees across the industry.
-Still, AI is an undeniable necessity as consumers now seek constant and instant accessibility to their finances.
+Still, AI is an undeniable necessity as consumers now seek constant and instant access to their finances.

 AI not only supplements employee capabilities to keep the proverbial doors open for business 24/7, but it also decreases the potential for human error, streamlines workflow, and saves a lot of money.
 Business Insider estimates that by 2023, AI will save banks $447B (while also reporting that 80% of banks are aware of the importance of AI capabilities).
 With that kind of cost savings at stake, financial institutions have no choice but to adopt AI.